-There are kid-friendly hiking trails aplenty in Singapore!
-Take the kids on a nature adventure and hike these varying terrains (some are stroller-friendly!)
+There are so many kid-friendly hiking trails in Singapore!
+Take the kids on a nature adventure and hike these varying terrains (some hiking trails are even stroller-friendly!)

-NB: As parks may close with little notice always check the latest updates at NParks before planning your hiking trip!
+Tip: As parks may sometimes conduct upgrading works, always check the latest updates at NParks before planning your hiking trip!

 There are over 160 reasons why we love the Singapore Botanic Gardens to match the 160 years it has been around!
-The UNESCO World Heritage site stretches over a huge area so you can get lost (in a wonderful way) while hiking this park.
-We love the Learning Forest that features a network of boardwalks and elevated walkways allowing you to explore habitats ranging from a freshwater forest wetland to a lowland rainforest.
+The UNESCO World Heritage site stretches over a huge area so you can get lost (in a wonderful way) while trekking this park.
+We love the Learning Forest which features a network of boardwalks and elevated walkways allowing you to explore habitats ranging from a freshwater forest wetland to a lowland rainforest.
 Your older kids can learn about freshwater forest wetland ecosystems at the Keppel Discovery Wetlands and littlies can marvel at a collection of some of the tallest tree species in Southeast Asia!
-After you’re done with your hike around the park there’s also the Jacob Ballas Children’s Garden (book your slot ahead of time), with its playground and treehouse slide.
+After you’re done with your hike around the park there’s also the Jacob Ballas Children’s Garden, with its playground and treehouse slide.

 Read more: Singapore Botanic Gardens with Kids Guide

-Bukit Timah is filled with meandering trails rated Easy, Moderate, and Difficult.
+Bukit Timah is filled with meandering walking and hiking trails rated Easy, Moderate, and Difficult.
 There are no distances listed anywhere online or on any of the maps at the park, but according to the ranger we spoke with at the visitor centre, the best kid-friendly hiking trail would be the easy Red trail to the summit in just 1.3km.
-Keep reading for our Guide to Bukit Timah Nature Reserve here!
+Read our Guide to Bukit Timah Nature Reserve here!

-Hiking Level: Trails for all different levels, Easy, Moderate, and Difficult.
+Hiking trail difficulty level: Walking trails for all different levels, Easy, Moderate, and Difficult.
 The Red trail is entirely paved, making it stroller-friendly, as is the short, paved boardwalk trail to Hindhede Quarry – accessible from the visitor centre.

-While it’s admittedly better for cycling than hiking, it’s still worth checking out parts of the Round-Island-Route on foot for the stunning views!
-The first phase of the Round Island Route was launched at the beginning of this year.
+While it’s admittedly better for cycling than hiking or trekking, it’s still worth checking out parts of the Round-Island-Route on foot for the stunning views!
+The first phase of the Round Island Route was launched at the beginning of 2022.
 Stretching across 75km, it currently covers the eastern half of Singapore – Rower’s Bay, Sengkang Riverside Park, Pasir Ris Park, East Coast Park, Berlayer Creek and Changi Beach Park (including Changi Bay) and is the island’s longest recreational connection that encircles Singapore in the east.
 You can start your journey at any of the aforementioned parks with parking available at all the parks.
-Changi Bay Park Connector is the one to check out right now at 3.6km long, with picturesque views of the bay and connecting to Changi Beach Park.
+Changi Bay Park Connector is the one to check out right now at 3.6km long, with picturesque views of the bay along the walking trail and connecting to Changi Beach Park.

-Hiking level: Easy and stroller-friendly, but a bit long.
+Hiking trail difficulty level: Easy and stroller-friendly, but a bit long.

 Chestnut Nature Park is located on the eastern end of Chestnut Avenue and it’s the largest nature park in Singapore!
 There are two areas to Chestnut Nature Park – Chestnut Nature Park (South) and Chestnut Nature Park (North).
 Chestnut Nature Park (South) is the easier hiking trail of the two at 2.1km.
 Keep your eyes peeled for unique bird species such as the Straw-headed Bulbul, the Brown-chested Jungle Flycatcher, Banded Woodpecker, Orange-bellied Flowerpecker and Little Spiderhunter!

-Hiking Level: Easy, but not suitable for strollers as some paths are not paved and have rugged terrain.
+Hiking trail difficulty level: Easy, but not suitable for strollers as some paths are not paved and have rugged terrain.

-Dairy Farm Nature Park has some great trails that are kid-friendly yet still set in a rustic environment.
+Dairy Farm Nature Park has some great hiking trails that are kid-friendly yet still set in a rustic environment.
 The 75-hectare park offers a host of recreational activities and amenities, including a former quarry.
-Stop at the look-out point for a great photo op, then head to the nearby Rail Mall with its cafes and restaurants – our top pick has to be Springleaf Prata Place!
+Stop at the lookout point for a great photo op, then trek to the nearby Rail Mall with its cafes and restaurants – our top pick has to be Springleaf Prata Place!

-Hiking level: Easy.
+Hiking trail difficulty level: Easy.
 The Wallace Trail is very stroller-friendly with its paved paths and boardwalks.

 Mamas love this centrally-located park for the wide-open spaces and the hills (feel the burn as you push the pram uphill).
 Kiddies love the Battle Box – the former headquarters of the British military and an underground, tunnel-filled exploration wonderland.
 While everyone loves to picnic on the grass!
 The 2019 opening of Jubilee Park Playground (handily right next door to the Fort Canning MRT Station) has only boosted Fort Canning’s appeal.
 Read our complete guide to Fort Canning park here.

-Hiking level: Easy but quite uphill.
+Hiking trail difficulty level: Easy but quite uphill.
 Stroller-friendly from the Percival Road entrance.

 You can park at Labrador Park car park, and hike with small kids or a stroller all along the coastal paths to end up at Keppel Bay (and reward yourself with a coffee at Privé!).
 We love the sea views.
 Kids can bring a scooter if they aren’t good at walking distances, and there are a couple of playgrounds on the way.
 Read our Guide to Labrador Nature Reserve here!

-Hiking level: Moderately easy, and stroller-friendly only along Chemperai Trail.
+Hiking trail difficulty level: Moderately easy, and stroller-friendly only along Chemperai Trail.

 Keep reading for our Guide to Visiting MacRitchie Reservoir Park with Kids!

 Take a public boat over to rustic, sleepy island Pulau Ubin and you will feel like you are on holiday away from the hustle and bustle of Singapore.
 You can actually bring your own bikes over on the boat (surcharges may apply), rent cycles at bike shops on Pulau Ubin or hike up Puaka Hill!
-The island is well sign-posted, marking out trails for beginner and advanced cyclists and hikers.
+The island is well sign-posted, marking out hiking trails for beginner and advanced hikers (and cyclists!).
 Bring a picnic and make a day of it or you can grab a casual Asian lunch with a cold beer at one of the seafood spots in Pulau Village.

-Hiking level: Moderately easy, but the hike up Puaka Hill is not stroller-friendly.
+Hiking trail difficulty level: Moderately easy, but the hike up Puaka Hill is not stroller-friendly.

 Keep reading for our Guide to Pulau Ubin with Kids!